JDGiacomantonio-98/polito-projects-TeamPicks/README.txt

 	    (venv) $ pip install -r requirements/req-common.txt
 	    (venv) $ pip install -r requirements/req-dev.txt

+You are ready to go!

+Some additional information:
-If any package raise you any exception please downgrade requirements to stable-only package version by using the following commands in your terminal :
+*) If any package raise you any exception please downgrade requirements to stable-only package version by using the following commands in your terminal :

 	    $ venv\Scripts\activate
 	    (venv) $ pip uninstall -r requirements/req-common.txt